Getting Better Cellular Data Speeds

 Data Plans

-Data plans come in all sorts of varieties, and even an 'unlimited' plan usually has limits.
+Data plans come in various options with different features and limitations.
+Even an 'unlimited' plan has limits.

 You'll find limitations on mobile hotspot use at high speed, video resolution throttling, and network management terms all built into your data plans.
 Be sure to read the terms and understand how these might impact your usage.